olorondu-emeka/clean-architecture-example/BlogPost.md

-### Outline
+## Outline

 1. Scope of the article
 2. Introduction
 3. Prerequisites
 4. Project setup
-5. Principles of a good software architecture
+5. What is a good software architecture?
-6. Use cases
+6. Practical use cases

-- Regular architecture
-- Scalable architecture
+7. Practical demonstration of the clean architecture

-7. Conclusion
+8. Conclusion
-8. Helpful links
+9. Helpful links

-### Scope of the article
+## Scope of the article

 This article teaches about how to implement a flexible backend architecture at the granular level with a practical example demonstrated using NodeJs (Express), MongoDB & Postgres.